Sleep is important for both your body and your mind.

 The medications that are incorporated into treatment for these concerns may improve your mood, stabilize your emotions, and ease certain other symptoms.
 If you’ve been struggling with addiction, medication may help you complete the withdrawal process with minimal discomfort.

-The therapeutic part of treatment can help you make essential behavioral and lifestyle changes.
+The therapeutic part of inpatient treatment in Nashville can help you make essential behavioral and lifestyle changes.
 During therapy, you may develop skills that will help you manage your symptoms, respond to triggers in a healthier manner, and resist relapse.

 Therapy sessions are also safe spaces where you can share your hopes and fears, process successes and setbacks, and receive focused guidance from a skilled professional.